1875 (Meiji 8) year of birth

 Co-founder of Fairbanks

-Judge Wickersham came to Fairbanks, where Wada now had opened a restaurant named Tokio, located on 2nd Ave, and at the same time worked as a clerk for Barnette.
-The setting was makeshift, the food however was plenty and luxurious.※2 Here Wickersham had his meals as he also mentions himself in his diaries, including a well-published (e.g. in the Fairbanks Miner) banquet April 28th that was attended by 7 lawyers and some prospectors including Felix Pedro, whose gold pan served as dinner tray, and who decided to forward his first ounce of gold to Senator Fairbanks.
+Judge Wickersham (Congressional delegation) came to Fairbanks, where Wada now had opened a restaurant named Tokio, located on 2nd Ave, while at the same time working as a clerk for Barnette.
+The setting was makeshift, the food however was plenty and luxurious.※2 Here Wickersham had his meals as he also mentions himself in his diaries, including a well-published *35) banquet April 28th that was attended by 7 lawyers and some prospectors including Felix Pedro, whose gold pan served as dinner tray, and who decided to forward his first ounce of gold to Senator Fairbanks.
 The lawyers returned the favor by organizing a banquet again on May 12th.

 1904 (Meiji 37) 29 yrs.

 Wada travels from Point Barrow to the North, mushing 900 miles and reaching the coast near Horseshoe Island, his goal being to spend the winter prospecting.The winter is extremely cold especially due to a gale.
 An Eskimo who accompanied him didn`t want to continue,and on his solitary way back froze to death.
 Wada recalls an episode of seal hunting in November, on the Arctic ice together with a few Eskimos, in Canadian waters when they could find their own tracks on the way back due to the drifting ice.
 As it happened the ice had drifted so far off,that they crossed into the US waters and when finding the shore it took them 48 hours back to their camp site long the Arkicheeluk River,an estimated 60 miles.

 <The Japan-Russo War broke out>

 After falling out of grace with the Indians on Herschel Island, Wada leaves for Cape Beaufort and Icy Cape.
 Here he is hunting seals to sustain himself and his dogs.